- Delivery is usually made to the school administration building before 6am.

 - Please note that package prices are fixed and no credit is given if reducing your newspaper quantity.

-In Media Education’s programs, The West Australian is used as a ‘living textbook’, exposing students to dynamic and current real-world events.
+In Media Education’s programs, The West Australian and The Sunday Times are used as a ‘living textbook’, exposing students to dynamic and current real-world events.
 Following the daily news as part of these programs enables students to develop their critical literacy skills and engage in informed conversations about the world around them with their peers, teachers and families.

-The Media Education team is conscious that, at times, some content within The West Australian may be inappropriate for some students or contexts.
+The Media Education team is conscious that, at times, some content within The West Australian or The Sunday Times may be inappropriate for some students or contexts.
 However, the news cycle and breaking stories from around the world are not something that Media Education can control.

 We recommend, therefore, that teachers preview the pages of each edition prior to using the newspaper with their class and use their professional judgement accordingly.
 By knowing in advance which articles and pages are most relevant, teachers can focus their students’ attention on these, or remove content or pages that may be problematic.